 Campaigns for the 2020 presidential election have begun in earnest.
 Every rally, each interview, are part of an unwieldy creature known as the campaign trail.
 Politicians of all stripes are begging for airtime and making sweeping statements on every imaginable topic in the hopes of earning a few more column inches.
-But perhaps it is all for naught?
-According to all major gambling outfits, President Trump is odds on favorite to win the race in 2020.
+But perhaps it is all for naught? to win the race in 2020.
 Following the money is always wise advice, yet there are other signs that Trump may be well on his way to victory.

 El Paso Turnout